-Inspect the internal portions of the instrument for damage and wear, using Table 4-2 as a guide.
+Inspect the internal portions of the instrument for damage and wear, using the following table as a guide.
 Defects found should be repaired immediately.

-If any circuit board is repaired or replaced, see if it is necessary to adjust the instrument.
-(See Table 4-2 on page 4-3.)
+If any circuit board is repaired or replaced, check the following table to see if it is necessary to adjust the instrument.

 CAUTION.
-To prevent damage from electrical arcing, make sure that circuit boards and components are dry before applying power to the instrument.
+To prevent damage from electrical arcing, ensure that circuit boards and components are dry before applying power to the instrument.

-Table 4-2: Internal inspection checklist
+Table 2: Internal inspection check list

-ltem Inspect for Repair action Circuit boards Loose, broken, or corroded solder connections.
+Item Inspect for Repair action Circuit boards Loose, broken, or corroded solder connections.
 Burned circuit boards.
 Burned, broken, or cracked circuit-run plating.
 Remove and replace damaged circuit board.
 Resistors Burned, cracked, broken, blistered condition.
 Remove and replace damaged circuit board.
+Solder connections Cold solder or rosin joints.
+Resolder joint and clean with isopropyl alcohol.